 The Company adopted the 2011 Stock Option and Grant Plan (the "2011 Plan") on September 2, 2011 and amended and restated the plan on December 14, 2011.
-The 2011 Plan provided for the Company to grant incentive stock options ("ISOs") or nonqualified stock options ("NSOs"), restricted stock awards, and other stock-based awards to its employees, directors, officers, outside advisors, and non-employee consultants.
+The 2011 Plan provided for the Company to grant incentive stock options ("ISOs"), or nonqualified stock options, restricted stock awards, and other stock-based awards to its employees, directors, officers, outside advisors, and non-employee consultants.
 At the time of grant, the options issued to new employees pursuant to the 2011 Plan expire ten years from the date of grant and generally vest over four years, with 25% vesting on the first anniversary and the balance vesting ratably over the remaining 36 months.
-Additional options issued to current employees, current outside advisors, and non-employee consultants pursuant to the 2011 Plan expire ten years from the date of grant and generally vest ratably over 48 months.

-The 2011 Plan is administered by the Company's board of directors or, at the discretion of the Company's board of directors, by a committee thereof.
-The exercise prices, vesting, and other restrictions are determined at the discretion of the
+The 2011 Plan was administered by the Compensation Committee of the Board.
+The exercise prices, vesting, and other restrictions were determined at the discretion of Compensation Committee of the Board.